 Assessment Criteria: A marking/grading rubric will be provided via D2L.
+Assignment 1 is eligible for the Late Bank (i.e., you are permitted to use the late bank days for this assignment).

 Assignment 2: Genogram and Eco-map (worth 20%)